Click on a question below to see its answer:

 That depends on its size and weight.
 You can check online using the USPS Postal Price Calculator or by visiting your local post office.
 You can also use a Global Forever stamp to mail postcards or 1 oz letters, but you’ll need to ensure that your letter doesn’t exceed the maximum length, height, or thickness.
 Click here for additional information on the dimensions and weight for First-Class Mail International Letters.

-Once your letter is received in Rwanda, you can expect a response letter in 8-12 weeks.
-Letters written online are printed once a week.
+Once your letter is received in Rwanda, you can expect a reply letter to be sent to you electronically in 8-12 weeks.
+Letters written online are printed weekly in Rwanda.
 Letters mailed through the postal system may take up to eight weeks to reach Rwanda.

 Yes.
 You may give the “food for a month” gift only twice per year per sponsored student.
 Our goal is to help Rwandan families without hurting.
 In other words, Africa New Life wants to protect parental dignity and avoid creating dependency.
 We are grateful when sponsors come alongside families in Rwanda with a gift of food, but we do not want families to become dependent on those gifts.

 Yes.
 Depending on availability you can join one of the many team trips to Rwanda throughout the year.
 Trips to Rwanda cost approximately $1,750 plus airfare per person for an 8 day, 8 night stay with Africa New Life.
 Email email@example.com to express your interest in going to Rwanda.
 Click here to visit our Team Trip page.